-CHAPTER RESPONSE/POSITION ON LEGISLATIVE INITIATIVES
+CHAPTER RESPONSE/POSITION ON LEGISLATIVE and ADVOCACY INITIATIVES

 National Legislative Initiatives - are managed by the National NASW office regarding federal issues.
 The Chapter does not develop separate positions on federal legislative issues.

 State & Local Legislative Initiatives – are developed and managed by the Chapter.
-Initiatives include political issues, proposed bills, ballot initiatives, referendums, etc. Such endorsement may be in the form of sending in a support/opposition letter, adding the support/signature of NASW Colorado to a group document and/or by directing members to a particular website or information for them to individually respond.
+Initiatives include advocacy issues, proposed bills, ballot initiatives, referendums, etc. Such endorsement may be in the form of sending in a support/opposition letter, adding the support/signature of NASW Colorado to a group document and/or by directing members to a particular website or information for them to individually respond.

-National Legislative Initiatives:
+National Legislative and Policy Initiatives:

-- The Chapter will support positions taken by National NASW on federal issues
+- The Chapter will support positions taken by National NASW on federal issues.

-State & Local Legislative Initiatives:
+State & Local Legislative and Policy Initiatives:

-- Requests that NASW Colorado take a position on specific initiatives may originate from Legislative Committee members, other Chapter Committees, Chapter Board members, members of the Chapter, and other organizations.
+- Requests that NASW Colorado take a position on specific initiatives may originate from Legislative Committee members, other Chapter Committees, Chapter Board members, Members of the Chapter, and other organizations.

 - A request is made to the Chair of the Legislative Committee, who oversees the process for developing a Chapter position on a legislative initiative.